bitnami/charts/bitnami/kube-state-metrics/README.md

 <!--- app-name: Kube State Metrics -->

-# Bitnami package for Kube State Metrics
+# Bitnami Secure Images Helm chart for Kube State Metrics

 kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.